mindis/multimap/doc/cppbasics.md

 multimap::Map map("path/to/directory", options);
 ```

-However, since a `Map` object is neither copyable nor moveable, you might allocate it on the heap.
+However, since a `Map` object is neither copyable nor moveable you might allocate it on the heap.
 You should also catch errors that may occur during construction.

 ```cpp
 std::unique_ptr<multimap::Map> map;